Al Sharpton Fast Facts

 April 8, 2014 - Sharpton denies he did anything wrong when he disclosed information about the mafia to the FBI starting in the 1980s.

-August 25, 2014 - Sharpton gives one of two eulogies at the funeral of Ferguson, Missouri, teenager Michael Brown's, funeral.
+August 25, 2014 - Sharpton speaks at the funeral of Ferguson, Missouri, teenager Michael Brown.
 During his eulogy, Sharpton criticizes police and asks that protestors not commit violence in Brown's name.

-November 18, 2014 - The New York Times reports that Sharpton and his for-profit business owe more than $4.5 million in unpaid taxes.
-At a press conference, Sharpton disputes the New York Times report.
+November 18, 2014 - The New York Times reports that Sharpton and his for-profit companies owe more than $4.5 million in unpaid taxes.
+At a press conference, Sharpton disputes the report, stating that $4.5 million was the original figure he was ordered to pay back in 2008, but that he has been making regular payments since then and the amount is now less.

+August 31, 2018 - Speaks at the funeral of Aretha Franklin in Detroit.